-- Industrial Estate and new strategic scale employment opportunities proposed Brentwood Enterprise Park.32 - 3.83 There are specific policy requirements within the Dunton Hills Garden Village to promote car light development and a strong network of walkways and cycleways throughout the scheme and the early adoption of bus infrastructure.
+- 3.83 There are specific policy requirements within the Dunton Hills Garden Village to promote car light development and a strong network of walkways and cycleways throughout the scheme and the early adoption of bus infrastructure.
 There are also opportunities on the project to innovate with significant new infrastructure for e-charging, cycle hubs and smart infrastructure during the delivery period of the project.
 Establishing strong connectivity to West Horndon Railway station and wider areas through sustainable transport infrastructure will also be a key marker of success for the scheme.
 Both DHGV and West Horndon development will also necessitate the development of new village centres, with associated public realm infrastructure. - 3.84 Figure 3.15 below pulls out the key headline sustainable transport projects from the Transport Assessment with supplements with a range of other measures linked to issues identified earlier in this chapter.
 As a package of measures to reduce car dependency, these projects need to be central to the Local Plan.
 It is recognised that further feasibility / business case analysis is required in some measures and the timing of delivery will be across the plan period, broadly in line with the timeframe outlined in the Figure 3.15.
-Long-term project concepts, which are potentially beyond the plan period such as the Essex Rapid Transit system are not included in Figure 3.14.
+Long-term project concepts, which are potentially beyond the plan period such as the Essex Rapid Transit system are not included in Figure 3.15.

-Figure 3.14: Sustainable Transport Measures
+Figure 3.15: Sustainable Transport Measures